 The Pawn Shop in Atwater also was sued by Cervantes.
-The lawsuit alleges the same handicapped-accessible parking violations as the previous lawsuits.
-Owner Wayne Gose told the Sun-Star he was remodeling his parking lot to make the necessary changes, but he didn’t get to finish the project before he was sued by Cervantes.
+The lawsuit alleges the same handicapped-access violations as the previous lawsuits.
+Owner Wayne Gose told the Sun-Star he was remodeling the lot to make the necessary changes, but he didn’t get to finish the project before he was sued by Cervantes.

 “I think ... she’s out to make money for her and her lawyer,” Gose said.

-Gose paid about $10,000 in attorney’s fees, the settlement and upgrades to the parking lot of his Broadway Avenue business.
+He paid about $10,000 in attorney fees, the settlement and upgrades to the parking lot of his Broadway Avenue business.

 His wife and business partner, Mary, described what Cervantes is doing in two words: “legal extortion.”

-“Basically, that’s what it is because what she’s doing is legal,” Mary Gose said.
+“Basically, that’s what it is, because what she’s doing is legal,” Mary Gose said.
 “It’s hard to believe she couldn’t find parking.
-There just wasn’t a (handicapped-accessible) sign.”
+There just wasn’t a (disabled) sign.”